 When you ask shoppers why they’re sending something back, whether via an online returns portal or interpreted from a handwritten returns form, there’s a wealth of data that you should be capturing, analyzing and utilising.
 Take a deep dive into the data and look at why items are being returned.
 Are your common return reasons fit-related?
 Do you see ‘too small’ stated more than ‘too big’?
 If so, your product range may need resizing.
 Is the fabric not what the shopper was expecting?
 Maybe it’s time to update your images and product descriptions?
 Or does this tell you that you’ve got a manufacturing issue because the quality isn’t up to scratch?
 By analyzing this data, it allows you to spot faults, sizing issues and problems with your clothing.
 Fixing these issues could ultimately save you money in the long run, as well help to reduce the number of single spenders you come across in the future.

 When a shopper receives something that wasn’t what they were expecting, the chances of them purchasing again drops considerably.
 The last chance you have to impress and reconvert is during the returns journey.
 A study by UPS indicates that 45% of shoppers will make an additional purchase when processing a return online.
-Make sure your returns process isn’t the final nail in the coffin by switching to an online return experience.
+Make sure your returns process isn’t the final straw by switching to an online return experience.
 By creating a digital return journey, you can bridge the gap in their post-purchase experience as you’ve got the opportunity to leverage your returns communications to entice them to place a replacement order.
 The ReBOUND returns platform even gives retailers built-in advertising space at the final step of the return journey to encourage shoppers to revisit the retailers website through discounts, or promotions.

 If a customer has already had a painful experience with you, asking them to pay for their return postage will likely rub salt in the wound.
 86% of shoppers say they would resent having to pay for returns (according to a 2018 study by Optoro).
 So, you should consider offering free returns (both in the UK and Internationally).
 Another tactic to enhance the return journey is to focus on convenience through a variety of return methods.
 This can range from drop-off points, courier collections or even parcel lockers.